fillumina/krasa-jaxb-tools/README.md

 - `ReplacePrimitives`  a XJC plugin that replaces the generated primitives with the corresponding boxed types (i.e. `int` -> `Integer`)

-- an [Apache Cxf plugin](https://cxf.apache.org/docs/tools.html) that adds the `javax` or `jakarta` `@Valid` annotation to the methods and the parameters (both optionally) of the generated Port Type interface.
+- an [Apache Cxf plugin](https://cxf.apache.org/docs/tools.html) that adds the `javax` or `jakarta` `@Valid` annotation to the SOAP methods and their parameters (both optionally) of the generated Port Type interface.
 This plugin is configured using the same `JSR308Annotations` name.

 ## Example of usage